peter-evans/create-pull-request/docs/concepts-guidelines.md

 ### Commit signing

+[Commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) is a feature where GitHub will mark signed commits as "verified" to give confidence that changes are from a trusted source.
+Some organizations require commit signing, and enforce it with branch protection rules.

 The action supports two methods to sign commits, [commit signature verification for bots](#commit-signature-verification-for-bots), and [GPG commit signature verification](#gpg-commit-signature-verification).

 #### Commit signature verification for bots